-At Solidaire, we believe that Black-led social change is not just about justice for Black communities, but about broad and deep societal transformation for all.
-Since our inception, we have been in deep solidarity with Black organizing, working to coordinate deeper and longer-term resource mobilization for the movement ecosystem.
-Our Aligned Giving Strategy began as a response to the Movement for Black Lives demanding that the philanthropic sector fund this visionary movement courageously.
-Since the launch of AGS in 2016, Solidaire members have moved $5 million to the Black liberation movement ecosystem and an additional $2 million to Black innovation and organizing since 2013.
+At Solidaire Network, we believe that Black-led social change is not just about justice for Black communities, but a broad and deep societal transformation for all.
+We have always been in deep solidarity with Black organizing, working to coordinate deeper and longer-term resource mobilization for the movement ecosystem.
+Since 2016, Solidaire members have moved $5 million to the Black liberation movement ecosystem and an additional $2 million to Black innovation and organizing since 2013.

 While Solidaire always encourages direct giving to grassroots groups throughout the United States, in many instances, our donor members and funders prefer to pool their resources through us for collective action and impact.
 Solidaire welcomes all donors and funders to use this pooled fund as a vehicle to support transformative Black leadership and grassroots organizing.
 Both (c)(3) and (c)(4) funding is welcome, with (c)(4) dollars having the most flexibility to deploy.

 Let us show our deepest solidarity in this moment by going all in for Black liberation.
 To learn more about the fund and to join us, please contact Jennifer Hu Corriggio, Director of Philanthropic Practice & Innovation at [email protected].